johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 MUST NOT decode these sequences and instead parse the individual octets as specified in this algorithm.

-A user agent MUST use an algorithm equivalent to the following algorithm to parse a set-cookie-string:

-1. If the set-cookie-string contains a %x00-08 / %x0A-1F / %x7F character
-    (CTL characters excluding HTAB):
-    Abort these steps and ignore the set-cookie-string entirely.

-2. If the set-cookie-string contains a %x3B (";") character:

-    1. The name-value-pair string consists of the characters up to, but not including, the first %x3B (";"), and the unparsed-attributes consist of the remainder of the set-cookie-string (including the %x3B (";") in question).

-    Otherwise:

-    1. The name-value-pair string consists of all the characters contained in the set-cookie-string, and the unparsed-attributes is the empty string.

-3. If the name-value-pair string lacks a %x3D ("=") character, then the name string is empty, and the value string is the value of name-value-pair.

-    Otherwise, the name string consists of the characters up to, but not including, the first %x3D ("=") character, and the (possibly empty) value string consists of the characters after the first %x3D ("=") character.

-4. Remove any leading or trailing WSP characters from the name string and the value string.

-5. If the sum of the lengths of the name string and the value string is more than 4096 octets, abort these steps and ignore the set-cookie-string entirely.

-6. The cookie-name is the name string, and the cookie-value is the value string.

-The user agent MUST use an algorithm equivalent to the following algorithm to parse the unparsed-attributes:

-1. If the unparsed-attributes string is empty, skip the rest of these steps.

-2. Discard the first character of the unparsed-attributes (which will be a
-    %x3B (";") character).

-3. If the remaining unparsed-attributes contains a %x3B (";") character:

-    1. Consume the characters of the unparsed-attributes up to, but not including, the first %x3B (";") character.

-    Otherwise:

-    1. Consume the remainder of the unparsed-attributes.

-    Let the cookie-av string be the characters consumed in this step.

-4. If the cookie-av string contains a %x3D ("=") character:

-    1. The (possibly empty) attribute-name string consists of the characters up to, but not including, the first %x3D ("=") character, and the (possibly empty) attribute-value string consists of the characters after the first %x3D ("=") character.

-    Otherwise:

-    1. The attribute-name string consists of the entire cookie-av string, and the attribute-value string is empty.

-5. Remove any leading or trailing WSP characters from the attribute-name string and the attribute-value string.

-6. If the attribute-value is longer than 1024 octets, ignore the cookie-av string and return to Step 1 of this algorithm.

-7. Process the attribute-name and attribute-value according to the requirements in the following subsections.
-(Notice that attributes with unrecognized attribute-names are ignored.)

-8. Return to Step 1 of this algorithm.
+XXX: Need to sort out byte sequence vs "string" here.
+(Should say bytes instead of characters, for example).

+To parse a cookie given a byte sequence _input_, a boolean _isSecure_, a host _host_, URL-Path _requestPath_, the user agent MUST run the following steps which return a new cookie or failure:

+1. If _input_ contains a %x00-08 / %x0A-1F / %x7F character
+    (CTL characters excluding HTAB): Abort these steps.

+1. Let _nameValueInput_ be null.

+1. Let _attributesInput_ be the empty string.

+1. If _input_ contains a %x3B (";") character, then
+    set _nameValueInput_ to the characters up to, but not including, the first %x3B (";"), and _attributesInput_ to the remainder of _input_ (including the %x3B (";") in question).

+1. Otherwise, set _nameValueInput_ to _input_.

+1. Let _name_ be null.

+1. Let _value_ be null.

+1. If _nameValueInput_ lacks a %x3D ("=") character, then set _name_
+    to the empty string, and _value_ to _nameValueInput_.

+1. Otherwise, set _name_ to the characters up to, but not including, the first %x3D ("=") character, and set _value_ to the characters after the first %x3D ("=") character (possibly being the empty string).

+1. Remove any leading or trailing WSP characters from _name_ and _value_.

+1. If the sum of the lengths of _name_ and _value_ is greater than 4096 octets, abort these steps.

+1. Let _attributes_ be the result of parsing cookie attributes given _attributesInput_.

+1. Return _name_ and _value_ and _attributes_.

+To parse cookie attributes given a byte sequence _input_, the user agent MUST use an algorithm equivalent to the following algorithm which returns a list of byte sequence pairs (name, value).

+1. Let _cookieAttributes_ be an empty list.

+1. While _input_ is not empty:

+    1. Let _char_ be the result of consuming the first character of _input_.

+    1. Assert: _char_ is a %x3B (";") character.

+    1. Let _nameValueInput_ be null.

+    1. If the remaining _input_ contains a %x3B (";") character,
+        set _nameValueInput_ to the result of consuming the characters of the unparsed-attributes up to, but not including, the first %x3B (";") character.

+    1. Otherwise, set _nameValueInput_ to the result of consuming the remainder of the unparsed-attributes.

+    1. Let _name_ be null.

+    1. Let _value_ be the empty string.

+    1. If _nameValueInput_ contains a %x3D ("=") character, set _name_ to the characters
+        up to, but not including, the first %x3D ("=") character, and _value_ to the characters after the first %x3D ("=") character.

+    1. Otherwise, set _name_ to _nameValueInput_.

+    1. Remove any leading or trailing WSP characters from _name_ and _value_.

+    1. If _value_ is longer than 1024 octets, continue.

+    1. Process _name_ and _value_ according to the
+        requirements in the following subsections.
+(Notice that attributes with unrecognized _name_ are ignored.)

+1. Return _cookieAttributes_.

 When the user agent finishes parsing the set-cookie-string, the user agent is said to "receive a cookie" from the request-uri with name cookie-name,